microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-remove-planner.md

 Now that we've created a new flow to create the task directly in Dataverse, test the process:

-1. Go to the team in which the Issue reporting app is installed.
+1. Go to the team in which the Issue Reporting app is installed.

 1. Submit a new issue.